In this tutorial you'll learn about inserting and editing particle systems.

 Make sure the particle system is selected in the Scene Panel.
 Try setting the Lifespan to 3.
 If you go back to the Camera in the Scene Panel, in the Viewport you can see the particles are disappearing when they're outside the camera's view - perfect:

 Go back to the particle system.
 Next to Spray Angle in the Inspector, you can change the angle of the emitter.
-Change the first value here to 15 degrees, to add extra interest to the movement of the particles.
+Change the Z value here to 15 degrees, to add extra interest to the movement of the particles.

 Edit this value to adjust the speed of the particles.
 Let's make some of them fall a little slower, by changing Speed to 0.075.
 Keep the 40% value as it is, so the speed isn't too uniform.